WebClub-NITK/Hackathon-sample-submission/README.md

 ## Description of the solution

-A detailed description of
+A detailed description of the following in your implemented solution:
 - Approach
 - High Level Design
 - Novelty: Novelty of your solution from already existing solutions.
-- Features and anything else
+- Features
-of the implemented solution.
+- Cost effectiveness and scalability of your solution(Quote suitable figures to justify your explanation) etc.

 ## Demonstration of the solution